Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Fisher forecasts

 \subsection{SMAPE test}

 The Fisher formalism relies on the assumption of Gaussianity for the likelihood near its maximum.
-However, this assumption is explicitly violated by both HOSs (\citetalias{Ajani-EP29}) and 2-point correlation functions \citep{sellentin2018,Lin:2019omj, Oehl:2024gbm}.
-To avoid introducing bias into our Fisher analysis, we iteratively exclude DV elements starting from the DV domain edges until deviations from Gaussianity are sufficiently suppressed. \inlinecomment{\laila{Is it clear what you mean by `tails' for all HOS?
-Naively, I could only picture tails for the PDF.} \JHD{Gaussianity is never reached perfectly, how about 'until deviations from Gaussianity are sufficiently suppressed'}} Before this step, a rebinning of the DVs is performed to increase the S/N, by combining groups of $N$ consecutive bins with $N$ kept constant throughout the entire DV.
+However, this assumption is explicitly violated by both HOS (\citetalias{Ajani-EP29}) and two-point correlation functions \citep{sellentin2018,Lin:2019omj, Oehl:2024gbm}.
+To avoid introducing bias into our Fisher analysis, we iteratively exclude DV elements starting from the DV domain edges until deviations from Gaussianity are sufficiently suppressed.
+Before this step, a rebinning of the DVs is performed to increase the S/N, by combining groups of $N$ consecutive bins with $N$ kept constant throughout the entire DV.
 We checked that our results are independent of the rebinning, provided that we avoid regimes of strong under- and over-sampling of the DVs.

 As in \citetalias{Ajani-EP29}, the metric used to quantify the distance between the SLICS dataset and a Gaussian distributed one is the weighted average SMAPE (symmetrized mean absolute percentage deviation, \citealp{Rizzato:2022hbu}).
-We compute the quantity
+We computed the quantity